bxngyn/maze-simulation/README.md

 Usage
 -----
 Run `./maze` in terminal.
-An example executable, `./the_maze`, has been provided as well. <br><br>
+An example executable, `./the_maze`, has been provided as well.
-After running, user will be prompted to input maze width and height in command line.<br>

 *Keyboard Shortcuts*
 - "k" to activate generation with Kruskal's Algorithm